LogtalkDotOrg/logtalk3/adapters/NOTES.md

 provide a *compatible* implementation of the required features or that the implementation is too buggy to be used.
 For "partial" values, see the Prolog system notes.

+Support for these features (with the exception of unbound integer arithmetic) can be tested using the `tabling`, `coinduction`, `unicode`, `engines`, and `threads` Logtalk flags.
+For some systems, such as YAP, support for some features may depend on the options used when the system was compiled.
+Some other systems, such as ECLiPSe, only recently implemented features such as threads.
+Thus, the best practice is to always test for a feature instead of simply testing for a Prolog backend.

+Support for unbound integer arithmetic can be checked using the `bounded` Prolog flag.
+This feature is not strictly required by the compiler/runtime but it's necessary for some libraries such as `cbor`.

 template adapter file